RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Jeff Grampp - Northland Capital Markets

 Hi, guys.
 Just want to talk maybe a little bit more about the Crockett Reese well, the first well that you guys both drilled and completed.
-Can you talk a little bit maybe about the completion that you guys utilized there and if that's going to be the base case design going forward or if there's any tweaks you guys are looking when – in trying to optimize completions here in the Delaware?
+Can you talk a little bit maybe about the completion that you guys utilized there and if that's going to be the base case design going forward or if there's any tweaks you guys are looking when – and trying to optimize completions here in the Delaware?

 Zane Wade Arrott - RSP Permian, Inc.

-(27:05) This is Zane.
-Well, those stages were a little shorter and were more of them than our conventional design, that was because of the casing design of the wells.
+This is Zane.
+Well, those stages were a little shorter and were more of them than our conventional design, that was because of the casing design of the well.
 I doubt it will be our typical design, but it was a little bit of a pilot test and we'll just have to wait and see.
-But it was utilizing the 100 mesh, the 2,500 pound loading and also...
+But it was utilizing the 100 mesh, the 2,500 pound loading and also utilize the higher density of perforation clusters.

-Zane Wade Arrott - RSP Permian, Inc.

 Okay.
 That's helpful.
-And then only (27:42) other one I had, I think remember last call, you guys mentioning doing a two-mile Middle Spraberry well at some point this year and was just hoping to revisit that, if that's on the drilling schedule in the near term or when we could hear any results on that well.
+And then the only other one I had, I think remember, last call you guys mentioning doing a two-mile Middle Spraberry well at some point this year and was just hoping to revisit that, if that's on the drilling schedule in the near term or when we could hear any results on that well.

+Zane Wade Arrott - RSP Permian, Inc.

 There is actually two of them that we're drilling over in Spanish Trail.
-And I'm sure we'll have those results before the end this year.
-I think they drill fairly soon (28:04).
+And I'm sure we'll have those results before the end the year.
+I think they drill fairly soon.

 Jeff Grampp - Northland Capital Markets